 She lowered his child support to $15 a week and worked out an extremely favourable payment schedule.
-“I got virtually all I asked for,” Jeremy says.
-Since the child’s mother comes from a wealthy family Jeremy is now considering mounting a damages case against the woman.
+“I got virtually all I asked for,” said Jeremy.
+Since the child’s mother comes from a wealthy family Jeremy was considering mounting a damages case against the woman.

-Parkinson believes Federal law should to be changed to give judges and magistrates some leeway for making decisions in such difficult cases.
-“The Government should amend the child support legislation to allow the court to exempt a parent from paying child support in exceptional circumstances,” he suggests.
+Parkinson believes the Federal law should be changed to give judges and magistrates some leeway for making decisions in such difficult cases.
+“The Government should amend the child support legislation to allow the court to exempt a parent from paying child support in exceptional circumstances,” he suggested5.

 Doesn’t make sense?
 Perhaps not, but we shouldn’t expect the law to always be logical, says Bond University Law professor John Wade.
 “The world is not logical.
 We are living in a world where there is a bunch of conflicting interests which have to be balanced.
 Does the taxpayer pay for the child or does the taxpayer mitigate damages by asking someone else to chip in?”

-Wade makes the point that the balance struck at any point in time is subject to ideology which serves to “push the balance one way or another from one decade to another”.
-At this stage in history, the taxpayers’ interests are predominant, the balance tipped by public alarm at the rising welfare bill and anger that in the past so few men paid to support children after divorce.
+Wade made the point that the balance struck at any point in time is subject to an ideology which serves to “push the balance one way or another from one decade to another”.
+At this stage in history, the taxpayers’ interests are predominant, the balance tipped by public alarm at the rising welfare bill and anger that, in the past, so few men paid to support children after divorce.
 Currently the rights of individual men get short shrift.

-“The view is,” said Wade, ” `who cares that he couldn’t consent when he was 15 or 16?
-He’s older now, he’s got a job and so he should pay.”‘
+Wade summed up: “The view is that who cares that he couldn’t consent when he was 15 or 16?
+He’s older now, he’s got a job and so he should pay.”

-DeCrow is one person determined to see this change.
+DeCrow was determined to see this change.
 “Because of Roe v Wade, women have the right to choose to be parents.
-Men, too, should have that right,” the feminist lawyer proclaims.
+Men, too, should have that right,” the feminist lawyer proclaimed.